CleanupCode Command-Line Tool

 CleanupCode is a free command-line tool that can perform code cleanup to instantly eliminate code style violations in a project or solution and ensure a uniform code base.

 Unzip the command line tools package in any directory.

-Ensure that the downloaded .zip file is 'unblocked' before extracting: right-click on the file, select Properties and click Unblock.
+Ensure that the downloaded .zip file is 'unblocked' before extracting: right-click the file, select Properties and click Unblock.
 Failure to do this will cause the .NET framework to load the application in partial trust, which means it won't load or run correctly.

 Build the target solution.

 Run the following command:cleanupcode.exe YourSolution.sln

 Configuring CleanupCode with command-line arguments